Mechanical Engineering Technology - Design and Industrial (Optional Co-op)

 Program Vocational Learning Outcomes describe what graduates of the program have demonstrated they can do with the knowledge and skills they have achieved during their studies.
 The outcomes are closely tied to the needs of the workplace.
 Through assessment (e.g., assignments and tests), students verify their ability to reliably perform these outcomes before graduating.

-- Plan, co-ordinate, implement and evaluate quality control and quality assurance procedures to meet organizational standards and requirements.
+- Develop, implement and evaluate quality control/quality assurance procedures and systems to meet industry and organizational standards and end-use requirements.

-- Prepare, analyze, evaluate and modify mechanical engineering drawings and other related technical documents.
+- Prepare, analyze and modify engineering drawings, models and other related technical documents according to project specifications.

-- Design, manufacture and maintain mechanical components according to required specifications.
+- Design, manufacture, assemble, inspect and adjust mechanical components and systems according to required specifications.

-- Establish and verify the specifications of materials, processes and operations for the design and production of mechanical components.
+- Recommend and verify the specifications, required materials, processes and operations to support the design and production of mechanical components, assemblies and systems.

 - Personality TestSTARTMatch your personality to a career